Interested in selling on Amazon but worried about how much it will cost you? Good news! It’s not as much as you might think.

-- Research: Use Amazon data to find a product category with high demand and low competition.
+- Research: Use Amazon data to find a product with high demand and low competition.

 - Source: Find a supplier that manufactures similar products to create your own branded version of the item.

-- Launch: List the product on Amazon and use Amazon’s in-house fulfillment network, Fulfillment by Amazon (FBA), to ship the products on your behalf.
+- Launch: List the product on Amazon and choose a fulfillment network, Fulfillment by Amazon (FBA) or Fulfilled by Merchant (FBM), to ship your products.

 - Advertise: Use Amazon’s advertising system, Amazon PPC, to promote and advertise your products on and off Amazon.

 The rest of this article explains the costs involved with these steps.
-If you want to dive deeper into selling on Amazon, check out our free guide.
+If you want to dive deeper into selling on Amazon, check out our How to Sell on Amazon for Beginners guide.
 It teaches you everything you need to know!